johanvx/blog/posts/hello_world.md

 write something.

 Finally, I started this simple website to post my notes and thoughts.
-I chose Deno Blog as I wanted to try Deno stuffs since I knew the Deno project.
+I chose Deno Blog as I've wanted to try Deno stuff since I knew the Deno project.
 I also found that, compared to Node stuff, Deno Blog is easy to set up and deploy.

-That is why I started to write blog posts and deployed such a website, and so my next blog post is about my steps to install Arch Linux on a laptop.
+That is why I started to write blog posts and deployed such a website, and so my next blog post will be about my steps to install Arch Linux on a laptop.